adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 By default, Google Test uses a random seed calculated from the current time.
 Therefore you'll get a different order every time.
-The console output includes the random seed value, such that you can reproduce an order-related test failure later.
+The console output includes the random seed value, such that you can reproduce an order-related out failure later.
 To specify the random seed explicitly, use the `--gtest_random_seed=SEED` flag (or set the `GTEST_RANDOM_SEED` environment variable), where `SEED` is an integer between 0 and 99999.
 The seed value 0 is special: it tells Google Test